sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 > NOTE: If you get stuck or need help, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@srcgraph)](https://twitter.com/srcgraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

+> NOTE: Port 2633 and 3370 should never be made accessible to the public internet, in most cases publishing only to 127.0.0.1 is sufficient to ensure this.
+If your routing or the way you are exposing Sourcegraph is unique, please ensure 2633 and 3370 are not accessible to non-admins / the public internet.

 ## Cloud installation guides

 Cloud specific Sourcegraph installation guides for AWS, Google Cloud and Digital Ocean.